A Christian Tour Leader through-out your holiday

 Sightseeing as outlined and all entry fees

-Join CFT on a very special faith journey as we pay tribute to Australia’s early Christian leaders and the impact they had on our Nation.
-Learn about the people and events that shaped the fledgling colony of New South Wales as we visit historic churches, colonial houses, and great museums.
-Give thanks to God and marvel at his Creation as we enjoy glorious Spring Gardens and wonderful scenery.
+Join CFT on a very special faith journey as we pay tribute to Australia’s early Christian leaders and the impact they had on our nation.
+Learn about the people and events that shaped the fledgling colony of New South Wales as we visit historic churches, colonial houses and great museums.
+Give thanks to God and marvel at His creation as we enjoy travelling back through time and wonderful scenery.

 Get ready for fun, faith and fellowship on our exploration and celebration of Australia’s Christian heritage.
-We start our “time travelling” journey in Sydney, the landing place of the First Fleet and the site of fledgling penal colony of New South Wales.
-We meet at our Sydney Hotel in readiness for an afternoon of discovery (lunch at own choice and cost at the hotel or nearby).
+We start our “time-travelling” journey in Sydney, the landing place of the First Fleet and the site of the fledgling penal colony of New South Wales.
+We meet at our Sydney Hotel in readiness for an afternoon of discovery (lunch is at your own choice and cost either at the hotel or nearby).

 Tonight, we join together in fellowship and enjoy our first group dinner at our hotel.
 After dinner our Christian Tour Leader will set the scene for our historic journey with a short presentation.